nitin649/FacialKeypointsDetection/README.md

 # Project Structure

--I have taken dataset from kaggle.
+1. I have taken dataset from kaggl
--Preprocessed the dataset and made 3 different files -First file has the complete data
+2. Preprocessed the dataset and made 3 different files -First file has the complete data
   -Second file has the datapoints which having 4 keypoints -Third file has the datapoints which having 15 keypoints